Jackknife inference with two-way clustering: Simulation Experiments

-As \citet*{MNW_2021} shows, test statistics based on the two\tkk-term variance estimator are asymptotically too small whenever the scores are asymptotically uncorrelated beyond the intersection level.
-This suggests that they are likely to under-reject severely when the amount of intra-cluster correlation is very small.
+As \citet{MNW_2021} shows, test statistics based on the two\tkk-term variance estimator are asymptotically too small whenever the scores are asymptotically uncorrelated beyond the intersection level.
+This suggests that they are likely to under-reject severely when the amount of intra-cluster correlation in either the disturbances or regressors is very small.
 In \Cref{fig:B}, we vary both values of $\rho$ for the disturbances from 0.000 to~0.200.
 For clarity, the horizontal axis uses a square root transformation.
 The numbers of clusters, observations, and regressors are larger in Panel~(b) than in Panel~(a); see the notes to the figure.

 Several results stand out in \Cref{fig:B}.
-For small values of~$\rho$, the rejection frequencies of the three\tkk-term tests are much higher than those of the corresponding max-se tests.
+For small values of~$\rho$, the rejection frequencies of the three\tkk-term tests are much higher than those of the corresponding \mbox{max-se} tests.
 This is particularly true for the CV$_{\tn1}$ tests.
-For the smallest values of~$\rho$, the two\tkk-term tests under-reject to an extreme extent, as the theory in \citet*{MNW_2021} predicts.
+For the smallest values of~$\rho$, the two\tkk-term tests under-reject to an extreme extent, as the theory in \citet{MNW_2021} predicts.
 Interestingly, so do the eigen-decomposition tests.
 In fact, in both panels, the two-term and 3+ tests perform very similarly.
 In both panels and for all values of~$\rho$, the CV$_{\tn3}$-based tests reject less than the corresponding CV$_{\tn1}$-based tests.
 Except for the smallest values of~$\rho$, the CV$_{\tn3}^{(3)}$ and CV$_{\tn3}^{(\max)}$ tests are very similar in Panel~(a) and identical in Panel~(b), and they perform very well.

 For the smallest values of $\rho$ in these experiments, there were a number of replications for which the three\tkk-term variance of $\hat\beta_1$ was negative.
 This happened more often for $G=15$ than for $G=30$, and more often for CV$_{\tn1}$ than for CV$_{\tn3}$.
 Since we could not calculate the $t$-statistic for these replications, we classified them as rejections.
 In the most extreme case, when $\rho=0.000$ for $G=15$ ($G=30$), this happened 2.60\% (0.24\%) of the time for CV$_{\tn1}^{(3)}$ and 2.1\% (0.16\%) for~CV$_{\tn3}^{(3)}$.
 These numbers declined sharply as the value of $\rho$ increased.